 As of March 31, 2015, a total of 124,376,483 ADSs were registered of record.
 Each ADS represents two Shares of the Company's share capital.
 For the year ended December 31, 2014, Deutsche Bank Trust Company Americas acted as the Company's depositary for issuing ADS evidencing Shares.
 Fluctuations between the Euro and the U.S. dollar will affect the U.S. dollar equivalent of the price of the Shares on the Italian Stock Exchange and the price of the ADSs on the NYSE.
-Fluctuations between the Argentine peso and the U.S. dollar will affect the U.S. dollar equivalent of the price of the ADSs on the NYSE.
+Fluctuations between the Argentine peso and the U.S. dollar will affect the U.S. dollar equivalent of the price of the Shares on the Buenos Aires Stock Exchange and the price of the ADSs on the NYSE.
 Fluctuations between the Mexican peso and the U.S. dollar will affect the U.S. dollar equivalent of the price of the Shares on the Mexico Stock Exchange and the price of the ADSs on the NYSE.